 - Click Back to Configurations when you are done.

-PrestaShop Ads will import shipping costs from your PrestaShop backend and upload them to Google.
-In case you did not configure shipping costs in your PrestaShop backend, you can configure basic shipping costs in PrestaShop Ads.
+PrestaShop Ads will import shipping costs from your PrestaShop backend and upload them to Google, you can skip this step.

 Finishing the configuration process